m-yamazoe/documentation/agent/installation/windows.rst

    :alt: Welcome to installer.
    :align: center

-   Welcome to enStratus Agent Setup Wizard

-4. Installer will show you interactive dialogues to generate a configuration file.
-Please select the proper options in accordance with the information of your cloud service proviers.
+4. The installer will show you interactive dialogues to generate a configuration file.
+Select the proper options for your cloud service provider.

 .. figure:: ./images/configuration_options.png
    :height: 386 px